laenion/chronos-input-driver/README.md

 Usage
 -----

-I'm assuming you are using the default firmware of the device.
-As the driver is using the uinput framework of the Linux kernel this driver will only work on Linux systems.
+This driver will only work on Linux as it is using the kernel's uinput framework.

 1. As root: `modprobe uinput`
 2. Plug your RF Access Point included with your watch into your system.
 3. On your Chronos watch select "ACC" (for key presses and movement data) or "PPt" (key presses only) and initiate transfer with the lower right button.
 You should see a blinking wireless symbol now.
 4. Change to the program directory and type `./chronos-input` for mouse mode or `./chronos-input -m j` for joystick mode

+I'm assuming you are using the default firmware of the device.

 Make sure you have write permissions the uinput device (usually `/dev/uinput`) and read and write permissions to the access point device (usually `/dev/ttyACM0`).